Starting Your Studies at ÅAU

 If you feel lost or worried about your arrival in Turku.
 The University does offer assistance in this matter.
 The new group of admitted students to all master’s programs are assigned a tutor, who is someone studying in the program for their 2nd year.
 The tutor will reach out to the new students in May.
 Your tutor can assist you in matters such as picking up a key for your apartment or helping you orient around the city.
 Kindly understand that the tutor is a student themselves and might have limited resources and time so be kind and understanding with them,

 You can also reach out to Student associations in Turku for even more assistance and to start networking and see some of the potential opportunities you can have during your studies.
-Read more about the different student associations here.
+Read more on the page “Opportunities During and After Studies”

 Housing